SoapyD/Game-Engine-Tutorial/Game Engine Tutorial/Chapter_10a_Game_Loop_And_Physics_Cleanup.md

 void groundDetectionSystem(entt::registry& registry, const Level& level);
 ```

-Note that `groundDetectionSystem` keeps its `Level` parameter -- it needs the level geometry, which is not a registry context variable.
+Note that `groundDetectionSystem` keeps its `Level` parameter and `collisionSystem` keeps its `SpatialHash&` and `Level&` parameters — they need those objects directly, not from the registry context.
+The only parameter removed from each system is `float dt`.

 ---